-The sum of the reported beta emitters plus the reported total beta during 2011 amounts to 0,2 TBq, an increase from the previous year, but still a minor contribution of total beta discharges to the marine environment.
-This is principally due to discharges of Carbon-14.
+The sum of the reported beta emitters plus the reported total beta during 2012 amounts to 0.1TBq, which is half of the discharges the previous year and is a minor contribution of the total beta discharges to the marine environment.
+The discharges are principally due to discharges of carbon-14.